Earthquakes on May 17, 2026

 69.1 km---✓ ReviewedUSGS →

-At 19:18 UTC on May 17, 2026, a magnitude 2.2 tremor occurred 78 km SSW of Nanwalek, Alaska.
-The hypocenter lay at 69.1 km, placing this in the shallow crustal category.
+The USGS recorded this magnitude 2.2 earthquake 78 km SSW of Nanwalek, Alaska at 19:18 UTC on May 17, 2026.
+At a depth of 69.1 km, the event was shallow crustal.
 Geolocation places the event at 58.754°N, -152.631°E. The solution has been reviewed by a USGS seismologist and is considered finalized.
 See the M2.2 event page for the full report, ShakeMap, and citizen-reported intensity data.

 2026-05-17 19:14:30 UTC